Location Pin IconRaleigh, NCCHANGE LOCATION

 1. No child is ever water safe.
 The goal of swim lessons is to make children SAFER in, on, and around water.

-2. About one in five people who die from drowning are children 14 and younger.
-For every child who dies from drowning, another five receive emergency department care for nonfatal submersion injuries.*
+2. About one in five fatal drowning accidents are in children ages 14 and under.
+For every child who dies by drowning, another five receive emergency department care for nonfatal submersion injuries. *

 3. As many as 69% of young children who are found drowned or submerged in swimming pools were not expected to be in or at the pool.*